IMPORTANT NOTE re blogs on COVID-19

 PLEASE NOTE THAT THE INFORMATION ON THIS PAGE MAY NO LONGER BE CURRENT.
 During the coronavirus pandemic, important news and announcements were being made daily.
 Official advice could change from one day to the next.
 We are doing our best to keep our COVID-19 information up to date on these two pages - but we recommend you check any information with official government, NHS or other responsible sources before acting on it.

-It’s fair to say that the pandemic has wrought havoc on many businesses.
-Some have had to close their doors, temporarily or permanently.
-Staff have been laid off or furloughed.
-Trade has dropped or even stopped.
-Operating expenses have risen, thanks to new Health & Safety rules.
+It’s fair to say that the pandemic wrought havoc on many businesses.
+Some had to close their doors, temporarily or permanently.
+Staff were laid off or furloughed.
+Trade dropped or even stopped.
+Operating expenses have rose, thanks to the new Health & Safety rules.
 Little wonder that business tax debts are on the rise as firms struggle to pay bills for VAT, Corporation Tax and the like.

 Traditionally, HMRC has been a keen pursuer of tax debts and related penalties.
 But since the pandemic struck, it’s fair to say that tax enforcement has been rather more ‘light touch’.
-While the taxman has aggressively pursued cases of furlough fraud, he’s been much more forgiving of struggling businesses – hence support that has included a VAT deferral scheme.
+While the taxman has aggressively pursued cases of furlough fraud, he’s been much more forgiving of struggling businesses – hence support that has included a VAT deferral scheme (now closed).

 What next for enforcement of business tax debts?

 While HMRC has not pursued business tax debts with its normal zeal, will this continue as the pandemic tapers off and things return to something that resembles ‘normal’?